alex-strobel/DPP-LabManual/Functions/Readme.md

 # Custom R functions at AG.DPP

+> This folder will be moved soon to folder "Research" (make sure to reassign possible links!)

 This folder contains a number of functions that might come in handy for use in our scripts.
 So far, it contains the following functions:

 - [`corr_ci`](https://github.com/alex-strobel/DPP-LabManual/blob/main/Functions/corr_ci.R): simply calculates the 95% confidence interval of a given correlation at a given sample size